Rachael Wooding

 From March 2011, she featured as Mary Delgado in the West End production of Jersey Boys, before leaving the cast after a year to concentrate on other projects; sometimes as a singer in function band Bloomfield Avenue.
 In October 2012 she returned to We Will Rock You to play principal Scaramouche alongside Oliver Tompsett as Galileo.

+Career

 Wooding is a 5' 4" mezzo-soprano.
+Wooding trained at the Bird College of performing arts, and has been in musicals from a young age.
 She appeared on Britain's Got Talent in 2016.
 For her audition, she sang "With You" from Ghost the Musical and in the semi-final she sang "Gravity".
 Her semi-final performance led her to receiving fourth in the public vote and ultimately, being eliminated from the competition.

-Career

-Wooding trained at the Bird College of performing arts, and has been in musicals from a young age.